BenWolfaardt/Data_Structures/README.md

 This repository contains various tutorials that I have worked through in order to increase my knowledge in Data Structures.
 Each branch represents the language in which the Data Structures have been implemented.

 > As not to ocupy too many repositories with "tutorials" I've decided to group them into a single repository by making use of the `git`'s `orphan` command - allowing you to have independent branches with their own independant `git` history.
-A detailed guide as to how I perform that can be found [here](https://gist.github.com/BenWolfaardt/50905fa3e10d73b3622a3148afffed09).
+Further details can be found [here](https://gist.github.com/BenWolfaardt/50905fa3e10d73b3622a3148afffed09).

 # Language Implementation